-Dr. Osborne, and many other vets, recommend using single-ingredient treats like fresh veggies and fruit.
+Many vets recommend using single-ingredient treats like fresh veggies and fruit.
 Baby carrots, celery, broccoli, green beans, cucumbers, blueberries, apples and bananas all make healthy treats and, unlike mystery-meat treats, can contribute to your dog’s health (use apple and banana in smaller amounts due to higher sugar content).

-As for peanut butter, make sure it’s truly a special (rare) treat, and doled out in limited amounts—this dog- and human favorite has a hefty 100 calories per tablespoon.
+As for peanut butter, make sure it’s truly a special (rare) treat, and doled out in limited amounts; this dog—and human—favorite has a hefty 100 calories per tablespoon.
 Also, ensure that the peanut butter you’re using doesn’t contain Xylitol, which is toxic to dogs.
 For a lighter, and perhaps better, substitute, try plain canned pumpkin, which weighs in at just five calories per tablespoon.

 It’s also worth stepping back and considering why you’re giving your dog treats.
 Our bond with our dogs is so special, and every dog owner wants to see the happy excitement a treat brings.
 But you can get that joyful response with healthy treats, or with smaller portions.
 “I typically tell owners that dogs get the same enjoyment, and you can get the same reaction, from a small piece of a treat as you can from the whole thing or a handful,” says Alex Schechter, DVM.
 “There are many ways to show love and bond with your pet.
 It doesn’t have to be all about food.”